Catalan Romanesque Churches of the Vall de Boí: Santa Maria, Cardet

 This is a church of small dimensions of a single nave covered with four sections of a grain vault.
 Being situated on a slope, the apse, of two floors, is at a higher level than the central nave.
 In the basement of the apse is a crypt.

 Santa Maria, Cóll

-Also known as the church of the Assumption, is a single nave with barrel vault.
+Also known as the church of the Assumption, Santa Maria has a single nave with barrel vault.
 The bell tower is square and consists of two floors: the first consists of pointed windows while in the second hold the bells.
 Believed to be built during the second third of the 13th century.